ChicagoHAI/chicagohai.github.io/content/_index.md

 {{< figure class="avatar" src="/avatar.jpg" >}}

 Our goal is to build the best AI for humans.
-We are most interested in the following applications (ordered randomly):

-* Governance and democratic processes,
-* Healthcare,
-* Scientific discoveries.

 Check this [page](https://chenhaot.com) for updated research directions!

-We are always looking for motivated postdocs, PhD students, and undergraduates who are interested in human-centered AI, NLP, and computational social science!
-Please read this [FAQ](https://chenhaot.com/faq.html) if you are interested.
+We are always looking for motivated postdocs, PhD students, and undergraduates!
+Please read this [FAQ](https://chenhaot.com/faq) if you are interested.

 Follow us on [Bluesky](https://bsky.app/profile/chicagohai.bsky.social), [X](https://x.com/ChicagoHAI), and [substack](https://substack.com/@cichicago).